Pond Inlet: Pond Inlet community histories

 According to the 2013 Qikiqtani Truth Commission, the people of the region around Pond Inlet are known as Tununirmiut—"people of the shaded place" or Mittimatalingmiut—people of Mittimatalik."

 Archaeologists have identified the four thousand years of land use—hunting and fishing on land, sea, and ice—in the Pond Inlet area as pre-Dorset people, Dorset, Thule, and modern Inuit.
+Studies on yarn excavated from Nunguvik found them be of Dorset creation.
+Despite early theories that the Norse introduced the practice of spinning thread to the native peoples, a 2018 study demonstrated an Indigenous spinning tradition.
+The study employed a new dating technique to separate oils that could potentially contaminate the spun fibers and corrupt the results.

 Many Inuit in "present-day Pond Inlet are related to families in Igloolik".
 The Igloolik Inuit, are part of the Amitturmiut groups of Inuit—the historic Inuit groups that occupied the coast of northern Foxe Basin—encountered Scottish whalers and British explorers searching for the Northwest Passage in the 1820s.
 The Amitturmiut were semi-nomadic, travelled great distances on foot and by dog sled on traditional routes to follow the caribou and sea mammals, from hunting caribou to fishing spots.

 The settlement that was later named Pond Inlet "grew along a shoreline inhabited as long as any other part of Eclipse Sound— Tasiujaq.
 Tasiujaq—which has several arms—is a natural Qikiqtaaluk Region waterway through the Arctic Archipelago that separates Bylot Island from Baffin Island.

 Starting in 1903, Scottish entrepreneurs had set up a small whaling station at Igarjuaq.
 Other non-Inuit (Qallunaat) traders established trading posts in the area.
 There was some contact with Inuit during the short annual whaling season.
 By 1903, the whaling industry was declining and the year-round station closed down.
 The area used by non-Inuit traders at that time "extended 65 kilometres from Button Point on Bylot Island to Salmon River, which was near Mittimatalik.

 During the 1920s, the Hudson's Bay Company (HBC) trading post, Anglican and Catholic mission stations, the Royal Canadian Mounted Police post were established.
 In 1922, the RCMP built a detachment at Pond Inlet.
 The Commission reported on community histories, explaining how an important part of the traditional diet in Pond Inlet came from ringed seals.
 The report also noted that preserved cultural objects provided archaeological evidence of a "rich material and intangible culture" in the area.
 Among these were two "superb" angakkuq (shamans) Dorset period masks from Button Point, that had been carved c.
 500-1000 CE and are now in the permanent collection of the Canadian Museum of History.